 Traction: AT Tread outsole

-Cushioning: BIO Foam midsole
+Cushioning: soft BIO Foam midsole

-Fit and Comfort: secure fit
+Fit and Comfort: lace-up; secure, adjustable fit

-Weight: 2 pounds
+Weight: 2 Pounds

 Brooks Men’s Cascadia 18 Mountain Trail Running Shoe - Black/Blackened Pearl/Grey - 10.5 Medium